 ABOUT THE AUTHOR

-Gretchen Friemann is an award-winning journalist whose work has featured in The Irish Times, Irish Independent, Sunday Business Post, The Sunday Times and The Australian.
+Gretchen Friemann is an award-winning journalist whose work has featured in The Irish Times, Irish Independent, Sunday Business Post, The Sunday Times, The Australian and the Australian Financial Review.
+Long fascinated with modern European history, she graduated with a First Class Masters degree in International History from Trinity College.
 She lives in Dublin and The Treaty is her first book.

 Praise for The Treaty

 ‘rich detail…pacy and controlled narrative….Friemann weaves a complex narrative, deftly jumping back and forward in time to set the scene or to fill in the picture….with an admirably light touch, she charts the road to the political division that engulfed Ireland.’